-Throughout the exhibitions, collections of photographs, sheet music, and posters from the height of jazz's popularity create context for historic artifacts such as Charlie Parker’s Grafton saxophone, one of Louis Armstrong’s trumpets, and a sequined gown worn by Ella Fitzgerald.
+Throughout the exhibitions, collections of photographs, sheet music, and posters from the height of jazz's popularity create context for historic artifacts such as Charlie Parker’s Grafton saxophone and a sequined gown worn by Ella Fitzgerald.

 Keeping jazz alive is the Blue Room, a new nightclub built within the museum and named after a once-famous nightclub in the neighborhood.
 Featuring photos and memorabilia from Kansas City’s finest bands, the Blue Room pays homage to its jazz heritage by offering live music four nights a week.

 DateFriday, January 1, 2016